User Tools

 Jupiter's core

-Until 2017, astronomers had assumed that the 'core' of the planet Jupiter would be dense, comparatively small*, and would be composed of rock and ices, possibly surrounded by a layer of 'metallic' hydrogen under extreme pressure. (* compared with the planet's diameter)
+Until 2017, astronomers had assumed that the 'core' of the planet Jupiter would be dense, comparatively small ( compared with the planet's diameter ), and would be composed of rock and ices, possibly surrounded by a layer of 'metallic' hydrogen under extreme pressure.

 But, in 2016, NASA's Juno spacecraft undertook a substantial set of very precise gravity measurements - and their analysis subsequently showed that the assumed model was very probably wrong.